-Fourth Quarter and Full-Year 2016 Release
+Fourth Quarter and Full-Year 2017 Release

-NextEra Energy Partners, LP reports 2016 fourth-quarter and full-year financial results
+NextEra Energy Partners, LP reports 2017 fourth-quarter and full-year financial results

-NextEra Energy Partners, LP (NYSE: NEP) today reported 2016 fourth-quarter net income attributable to NextEra Energy Partners of $50 million.
-NextEra Energy Partners also reported 2016 fourth-quarter adjusted EBITDA of $168 million.
-For the fourth quarter of 2016, cash available for distribution (CAFD) before debt service payments was $122 million and after debt service payments was $68 million.
+NextEra Energy Partners reported 2017 fourth-quarter adjusted EBITDA of $199 million.
+For the fourth quarter of 2017, cash available for distribution (CAFD) before debt service payments was $127 million and after debt service payments was $76 million.

 Quarterly distribution declaration

-Based on the expected continued growth of NextEra Energy Partners' portfolio, NextEra Energy Partners is extending its financial expectations for another two years.
-NextEra Energy Partners now expects 12 to 15 percent per year growth in limited partner distributions through at least 2022.
-The partnership expects the annualized rate of the fourth-quarter 2017 distribution, which is payable in February 2018, to be in a range of $1.58 to $1.62 per common unit.
+From an updated base of its fourth-quarter 2017 distribution per common unit at an annualized rate of $1.62, NextEra Energy Partners continues to expect 12 to 15 percent per year growth in limited partner distributions as being a reasonable range of expectations through at least 2022.
+The partnership expects the annualized rate of the fourth-quarter 2018 distribution, which is payable in February 2019, to be in a range of $1.81 to $1.86 per common unit.

 Adjusted EBITDA, CAFD and limited partner distribution expectations assume, among other things, normal weather and operating conditions, public policy support for wind and solar development and construction, market demand and transmission expansion support for wind and solar development, market demand for pipeline capacity and access to capital at reasonable cost and terms.
 Please see the accompanying cautionary statements for a list of the risk factors that may affect future results.
 Adjusted EBITDA and CAFD do not represent substitutes for net income, as prepared in accordance with GAAP.
 The adjusted EBITDA and CAFD run-rate expectations have not been reconciled to GAAP net income because NextEra Energy Partners did not prepare estimates of the effect of forecasted acquisitions on certain GAAP line items that would be necessary to provide a forward-looking estimate of GAAP net income, and the information necessary to provide such a forward-looking estimate is not available without unreasonable effort.

-As previously announced, NextEra Energy Partners' 2016 fourth-quarter and full-year earnings conference call is scheduled for 9 a.m.
+As previously announced, NextEra Energy Partners' 2017 fourth-quarter and full-year earnings conference call is scheduled for 9 a.m.
 ET today.
-Also discussed during the call will be the 2016 fourth-quarter and full-year financial results for NextEra Energy, Inc. (NYSE: NEE).
+Also discussed during the call will be the 2017 fourth-quarter and full-year financial results for NextEra Energy, Inc. (NYSE: NEE).
 The webcast will be available on the website of NextEra Energy Partners by accessing the following link: www.NextEraEnergyPartners.com/Earnings.
 The news release and the slides accompanying the presentation may be downloaded at www.NextEraEnergyPartners.com/Earnings, beginning at 7:30 a.m.
 ET today.
 A replay will be available for 90 days by accessing the same link as listed above.

 NextEra Energy Partners, LP

-NextEra Energy Partners, LP (NYSE: NEP) is a growth-oriented limited partnership formed by NextEra Energy, Inc. (NYSE: NEE) to acquire, manage and own contracted clean energy projects with stable, long-term cash flows.
+NextEra Energy Partners, LP (NYSE: NEP) is a growth-oriented limited partnership formed by NextEra Energy, Inc. (NYSE: NEE).
+NextEra Energy Partners acquires, manages and owns contracted clean energy projects with stable, long-term cash flows.
 Headquartered in Juno Beach, Florida, NextEra Energy Partners owns interests in wind and solar projects in North America, as well as natural gas infrastructure assets in Texas.
 The renewable energy projects are fully contracted, use industry-leading technology and are located in regions that are favorable for generating energy from the wind and sun.